mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 3. While running the accountability algorithm, the monitor analyzes the received logs and build the correct logs for each process: for every message *m* that has been received by some other process but is not present in the sender's message logs, the monitor attaches *m* to the message logs of the sender of *m*.

-4. For each validator, the monitor scans the received message logs and the "inferred" message logs and determines for each process whether it's faulty or not by analyzing the history of sent messages and transitions
+4. For each validator, the monitor scans the received message logs and the "inferred" message logs and determines for each process whether it is faulty or not by analyzing the history of sent messages and transitions

 5. When the monitor detects at least *f + 1* faulty processes, the algorithm completes

-Termination is guaranteed by the fact that correct processes will send their messages logs (otherwise, why they shouldn't if they have nothing to hide?), and their message logs will be correct (no sent message will be missing).
+Termination is guaranteed by the fact that correct processes will send their messages logs and their message logs will be correct (no sent message will be missing).
-If this condition doesn't hold, the algorithm would not be able to identify correctly all the faulty processes that led to a fork.
+If this condition does not hold, the algorithm would not be able to identify correctly all the faulty processes that led to a fork.
 However, correct processes have no reason to misbehave.

 ## Notes

-- The algorithm can also catch other faulty behaviours that didn't necessarily lead to a fork - that's a positive side effect of the accountability algorithm described above.
+- The algorithm can also catch other faulty behaviours that did not necessarily lead to a fork - that is a positive side effect of the accountability algorithm described above.

 - The monitor needs to analyze the message logs from the round of the first decision to the round of the second decision.
-There's no need to send to the monitor or analyze previous message logs.
+There is no need to send to the monitor or analyze previous message logs.

-- The accountability algorithm runs for a single instance of consensus, i.e. for a single height.
-There's no need to run the algorithm on multiple heights.
+- The accountability algorithm runs for a single instance of consensus (i.e., for a single height).
+There is no need to run the algorithm on multiple heights.